-- The 30-credit electrical engineering and computer engineering programs can be completed within one or two years. - Courses are available during the fall, spring, and summer semesters with schedules that are suitable for individuals working full-time. - Most graduate courses are delivered in either a fully online mode or in-person.
+- The 30-credit electrical engineering and computer engineering programs can be completed within one or two years. - Courses are available during the fall, spring, and summer semesters with schedules that are suitable for individuals working full-time. - Graduate courses are delivered in either the online mode or in-person mode.